tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The `rdfs:label` of the instance of the subclass of `bdqffdq:DataQualityNeed` SHOULD be used by humans to identify Tests.

 Labels of instances of subclasses of `bdqffdq:DataQualityNeed` SHOULD follow the following naming conventions:
-* Tests that have a `bdqffdq:hasResourceType` [bdqffdq:hasResourceType](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasresourcetype> "The bdqffdq:ResourceType to which a bdqffdq:DataQualityNeed applies.") of `bdqffdq:SingleRecord` SHOULD have an `rdfs:label` in all upper case as the first word, and a representation of the `bdqffdq:AbstractInformationElement` [bdqffdq:AbstractInformationElement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#abstractinformationelement> "A bdqffdq:InformationElement described in abstract terms and not linked with any concrete terms.") as a single word in all upper case as the second word, in the form TESTTYPE_INFORMATIONELEMENT_EVALUATION or TESTTYPE_INFORMATIONELEMENT_ACTION_INFORMATIONELEMENT.
+* Tests that have a `bdqffdq:hasResourceType` of `bdqffdq:SingleRecord` SHOULD have an `rdfs:label` in all upper case as the first word, and a representation of the `bdqffdq:AbstractInformationElement` as a single word in all upper case as the second word, in the form TESTTYPE_INFORMATIONELEMENT_EVALUATION or TESTTYPE_INFORMATIONELEMENT_ACTION_INFORMATIONELEMENT.
 * Tests that have a `bdqffdq:hasResourceType` of `bdqffdq:MultiRecord` SHOULD have "MULTIRECORD_" as the first element in their `rdfs:label`, and MAY follow the pattern MULTIRECORD_TESTTYPE_COUNT_RESULT_INFORMATIONELEMENT_EVALUATION, or MULTIRECORD_TESTTYPE_QA_INFORMATIONELEMENT_EVALUATION.

 Each instance of a subclass of `bdqffdq:DataQualityNeed` MUST have exactly one `bdqffdq:hasResourceType` object property linking it to a `bdqffdq:SingleRecord` or a `bdqffdq:MultiRecord`.

-The `bdqffdq:hasCriterion` [bdqffdq:hasCriterion](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hascriterion> "The bdqffdq:Criterion under which a bdqffdq:Validation or bdqffdq:Issue assesses for data quality.") object property SHOULD have an individual with a type that is a `bdqffdq:Validation` or a `bdqffdq:Issue` as its subject.
+The `bdqffdq:hasCriterion` object property SHOULD have an individual with a type that is a `bdqffdq:Validation` or a `bdqffdq:Issue` as its subject.

 The `bdqffdq:hasCriterion` object property MAY have an individual from the `bdqcrit:` vocabulary as its object.

-An axiom types the range of `bdqffdq:hasCriterion` as a `bdqffdq:Criterion` [bdqffdq:Criterion](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#criterion> "Rule against which data are evaluated for conformance to quality bdqffdq:Criteria.").
+An axiom types the range of `bdqffdq:hasCriterion` as a `bdqffdq:Criterion`.

-The `bdqffdq:hasEnhancement` [bdqffdq:hasEnhancement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasenhancement> "The bdqffdq:Enhancement that describes how a bdqffdq:Amendment may propose changes to improve data quality.") object property SHOULD have an individual with a type that is a `bdqffdq:Amendment` as its subject.
+The `bdqffdq:hasEnhancement` object property SHOULD have an individual with a type that is a `bdqffdq:Amendment` as its subject.

 The `bdqffdq:hasEnhancement` object property MAY have an individual from the `bdqenh:` vocabulary as its object.

-An axiom types the range of `bdqffdq:hasEnhancement` as a `bdqffdq:Enhancement` [bdqffdq:Enhancement](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#enhancement> "Description of a means by which data could be improved.").
+An axiom types the range of `bdqffdq:hasEnhancement` as a `bdqffdq:Enhancement`.

-The `bdqffdq:hasDataQualityDimension` [bdqffdq:hasDataQualityDimension](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasdataqualitydimension> "The bdqffdq:DataQualityDimension to which a bdqffdq:DataQualityNeed applies.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:DataQualityNeed` as its subject.
+The `bdqffdq:hasDataQualityDimension` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:DataQualityNeed` as its subject.

 The `bdqffdq:hasDataQualityDimension` object property MAY have an individual in the `bdqdim:` vocabulary is its object.